material-components/material-components-web-react/packages/chips/README.md

 --- | --- | ---
-className | String | Classes to be applied to the chip set element filter | Boolean | Indicates that the chips in the set are filter chips, which allow multiple selection from a set of options
+className | String | Classes to be applied to the chip set element filter | Boolean | Indicates that the chips in the set are filter chips, which allow multiple selection from a set of options input | Boolean | Indicates that the chips in the set are input chips, which allow dynamic adding/removing of chips

 ### Chip